 Keeping atop of the language, though, is always an ongoing battle.
 This flyer, put up by members of Occupy Phoenix, is a great example of a conscious effort to get control of the discourse.
 It targets the word “camping,” suggesting that what they are doing is not accurately described by the term:

 “Using a tent,” they claim, is not the same as camping.
 Camping is fun, filled with leisure activities.
 They, in contrast, are doing hard work, “petitioning the government for redress of grievances.”
 I hadn’t thought of it before I saw the flyer, but they are absolutely right that the word “camping” threatens their cause.
-What a wonderful example of the power of language and the need to carefully control it.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+What a wonderful example of the power of language and the need to carefully control it.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.